 It has also been discovered that mothers of children with learning difficulties, including autism, dyslexia and dyspraxia, all have gut flora problems (gut dysbiosis).
 This most interesting research has been carried out by Dr Natasha McBride, whose interest in the subject came about when she discovered that her own son was autistic.
 Her pioneering work has shown that by rebalancing the gut flora, the severity of autism may be reduced.

 Your diet also dictates what kind of gut flora you have.
 A diet rich in sugary and processed carbohydrates (white bread, pasta, biscuits, cake and pastries) will promote the growth of pathogenic bacteria and yeast.
 This is why a healthy diet pre-pregnancy and during pregnancy is vital.

 So what can you do to ensure you pass on a healthy gut flora to your baby?

 If you have taken antibiotics, have suffered with IBS or other digestive problems; or have been on the Pill, it would be worth considering Prenatal Gut Health Testing at Harley Street IBS & Autoimmune Clinic, particularly if you suffer from bloating or constipation.
 You will need a consultation first so that a full case history can be taken.
-The tests are carried out at our medical laboratory.
-If the results are positive, a natural medicine prescription, which is safe in pregnancy and lactation, and a special diet can be given to help rebalance your gut flora and prepare it for baby.
+Functional medical tests are carefully chosen for each patient.
+A treatment plan to rebalance the gut flora is then formulated based on the test results.
+This kind of treatment is safe in pregnancy and during breastfeeding.
 We can also give you treatment for IBS, if necessary.